-RTI Surgical Inc., incorporated on April 25, 2000, produces orthopedic and other surgical implants that repair and promote the natural healing of human bone and other human tissues and improve surgical outcomes.
-The Company process donated human musculoskeletal and other tissue, including bone, cartilage, tendon, ligament, fascia lata, pericardium, sclera and dermal tissue, and bovine and porcine animal tissue in producing allograft and xenograft implants utilizing proprietary BIOCLEANSE, TUTOPLAST and CANCELLE SP sterilization processes and manufacture metal and synthetic implants for distribution to hospitals and surgeons.
-The Company distributes human tissue, bovine and porcine animal tissue, metal and synthetic implants through various distribution channels.
-The Company’s business has six categories: spine, sports medicine, surgical specialties, bone graft substitutes and general orthopedic (BGS and general orthopedic), dental and ortho fixation.
-The Company processes tissue at two facilities in Alachua, Florida and one facility in Neunkirchen, Germany, and manufacture metal and synthetic implants in Marquette, Michigan and Greenville, North Carolina and distribute its implants and services in all 50 states and in over 45 countries worldwide.
+RTI Surgical, Inc., incorporated on April 25, 2000, is engaged in producing orthopedic and other surgical implants that repair and promote the natural healing of human bone and other human tissues.
+The Company uses natural tissues, metals and synthetics process to produce its products.
+The Company's business primarily consists of over six categories, such as spine, sports medicine, ortho fixation, bone graft substitutes and general orthopedic (BGS and general orthopedic), dental and surgical specialties.
+The Company processes donated human musculoskeletal and other tissue, including bone, cartilage, tendon, ligament, fascia lata, pericardium, sclera and dermal tissue, and bovine and porcine animal tissue in producing allograft and xenograft implants utilizing BIOCLEANSE, TUTOPLAST and CANCELLE SP sterilization processes, and manufactures metal and synthetic implants for distribution to hospitals and surgeons.

-The Company designs, manufactures, and distributes surgical implants and instruments used in the treatment of conditions affecting the spine and musculoskeletal system caused by degenerative conditions, deformities or traumatic injury of the spine.
+The Company designs, manufactures and distributes surgical implants and instruments used in the treatment of conditions affecting the spine and musculoskeletal system caused by degenerative conditions deformities or traumatic injury of the spine.
 Its surgical implants include allograft and synthetic interbodies, bone graft substitutes, rods, pedicle screws and plates.
-The Company’s spine allografts are marketed domestically through its non-exclusive relationships with Aesculap Implant Systems, Inc. (Aesculap), Alphatec Spine, Inc. (Alphatec), Integra Life Sciences Corporation (Integra), Medtronic, Inc. (Medtronic), Orthofix International NV (Orthofix), Stryker Spine a division of Stryker Corporation (Stryker), and Zimmer, Inc. (Zimmer).

-The Company provides various implants including cancellous and cortical bone and human and bovine membranes primarily for dental procedures related to augmenting ridge restoration.
-It distributes its dental implants exclusively through Zimmer.
+The Company provides various implants, including cancellous and cortical bone and human and bovine membranes.
+Its implants are meant primarily for dental procedures related to augmenting ridge restoration.

 RTI Surgical Inc